 Study What You want

-Take classes in a range of subjects at one of Japan's elite universities.
-Waseda University's School of International Liberal Studies (SILS) offers classes in STEM fields, social sciences, humanities, and the arts.
-Dive deeper into Japanese and Asian studies or branch out into something entirely new.
+Take classes in a range of subjects at one of Japan's most well-known universities.
+Waseda University's School of International Liberal Studies offers classes in the humanities, social sciences, arts, math, business, and economics.
+Dive deeper into Japanese and Asian studies or branch out into something new.

 Engage local communities